baraja-core/doctrine/README.md

 class DatabaseEntity
 {

-	use UuidIdentifier; // <--- UUID trait for entity identifier. use SmartObject;    // <--- Strict class for better experience.
+	use UuidBinaryIdentifier; // <--- UUID trait for entity identifier. use SmartObject;          // <--- Strict class for better experience.
 ```

 UUID will be generated automatically in PHP.

 Entities manipulation
 --------------------------